cypress-io/circleci-orb/CONTRIBUTING.md

 ## Development

-The repo provides a subset of the orb-tools orb jobs and scripts can be ran locally.
+The repo provides a subset of the _orb-tools_ jobs and scripts that can be run locally.
 It is useful to be able to lint, shellcheck, and review your orbs locally, before committing.
-With this setup, it is possible to test your code locally, but integration tests of the built orb will be ran on CircleCI.
+With this setup, it is possible to test your code locally, but integration tests of the built orb will be run on CircleCI.

 **Note:** A dev build of the orb will be published as part of the `orb-tools/publish` job run on every commit.
 You can use it to test your changes during development.
 It is also used to do the integration tests as part of the `./.circleci/test-deploy.yml` workflow.